dr-guangtou/daily_astroph/astroph-1809.md

 ## Sep 24:

 #### [The Large Early Galaxy Astrophysics Census (LEGA-C) Data Release II: dynamical and stellar population properties of z ~< 1 galaxies in the COSMOS field](https://arxiv.org/abs/1809.08236)
+    - **Useful**
+    * We also identify filaments in the large-scale structure of galaxies; these filaments approach the cluster from the direction the X-ray structures are seen.

 #### [The optical morphologies of galaxies in the IllustrisTNG simulation: a comparison to Pan-STARRS observations](https://arxiv.org/abs/1809.08239)